jwlh/WDI_PROJECT_4/README.md

 Features I would like to add in the future would be:

-* Use the Facebook OAuth to connect with a users Facebook friends and enable them to invite them.
+* Use the Facebook OAuth to connect with a users Facebook friends and enable them to invite them directly.
 * Integrate a shopping API to find a users gifts at the best price possible